vittominacori/eth-token-recover/README.md

 [RecoverERC721.sol](https://github.com/vittominacori/eth-token-recover/blob/master/contracts/recover/RecoverERC721.sol)

-Allows to recover any ERC721 token sent into the contract and send them to a receiver.
+Allows to recover any ERC-721 token sent into the contract and sends them to a receiver.

 > [!WARNING]
 > It allows everyone to recover tokens.
 Access controls MUST be defined in derived contracts.